Skip to Main Content

 • Use the filters to focus your search.
 For example, limit to books and e-books or scholarly (peer-reviewed) journals, or use the publication date filter to find articles or books published in the last 5 or 10 years.

-Explore a Topic in Encyclopedias & Handbooks
+Explore a Topic in a Reference Database (Encyclopedias, etc.)

 Specialized encyclopedias, handbooks, companions, and other reference sources can be great places to explore a topic.
 They can summarize knowledge around a topic, synthesize scholarly discussions, and define key concepts.
 They often include bibliographies as well, making them a good resource for identifying key books and articles on a topic.
 Try searching for a topic in one of the following databases to search multiple reference sources at once.